LAGFlynn/EdgeCommons/README.md

 - Sound (integration of CreateJS/SoundJS by Grant Skinner)
 - Adaptive Layouts (Different Layouts for different Sizes)
 - Data Injection (inject Data from HTML into the Edge composition)
-- Drupal Module to load Edge compositions and inject data easily (by Timm Jansen)
+- Drupal and Wordpress modules to load Edge Animate compositions and inject data easily (by Timm Jansen)
 - We've got plenty more in the pipeline ;)

 **Contribute**